-The OCF has raised €3 million to date and has provided almost €1.8 million of these funds for clinical research in the main Clinical Academic Cancer Centres for upper gastrointestinal cancers across Ireland.
+The OCF has raised almost €3 million to date and has provided over €1.8 million of these funds for clinical research in the main Clinical Academic Cancer Centres for upper gastrointestinal cancers across Ireland.

 So far, we’ve allocated well over €1 million for public awareness programmes to drive awareness of the symptoms.